Bento Grid Slot System¶

 - Prefer 4 columns over 3

-- Fewest triples (promotions)
+- Fewest promotions

 - Row 1: core stat singles (up to 4)

-- Remaining singles: flow left to right, top to bottom in remaining rows
+- Remaining singles: flow left to right, top to bottom

 3-column breakpoint (findOptimalLayout3Col)¶